Madagascar Reforestation Project

 Day 1 : Arrive in Antananarivo, the buzzing capital of Madagascar.
 If you arrive today or even a day or two earlier we will arrange for you to be met at the airport and transferred to our accommodation.
 We meet in the evening for a rundown on what’s to come over the next 2 weeks.
 Meals: D. Accommodation: Hotel..

 Day 2 : After exploring some local markets and a couple of my favorite places in the city, we transfer out of the capital to Andasibe - Mantadia National Park, home to the Indri Lemur and many species of chameleon.
-In the afternoon we take a guided walk to find these large and incredibly loud Lemur.
+In the afternoon we take a guided walk to find these large and incredibly loud Lemur in their natural environment.
 Meals: BLD.
 Accommodation: Lodge

 Day 5 : We transfer back through Tana (the locals name for Antananarivo) to a Lemur reserve which is home to seven species of Lemur.
 After a walk in the reserve we transfer to Ampefy village on the shores of Lake Itasy, the fourth largest lake in Madagascar.
 Meals: BLD.
 Accommodation: Hotel.

-Day 6 : Waterfalls, geysers and an artisan cheese maker; A busy morning followed by a transfer to Antsirabe, a small city in the central highlands and our base for our next planting project.
+Day 6 : Waterfalls, geysers and an artisan cheese maker; After checking out some local sights we transfer to Antsirabe, a small city in the central highlands and our base for our next planting project.
 Meals: BLD.
 Accommodation: Guesthouse.

 Day 7/8 : Like much of Madagascar, the area around Antsirabe has experienced significant deforestation, with areas previously covered by forest now converted to agricultural land or other uses.
-Once again, working with local tree nurseries and with local labour to help us, we’ll spend the next two days aiming to plant another 2500 trees on a nearby restoration project.
+Once again, working with local tree nurseries and with local labour to help us, we’ll spend the next two days aiming to plant another 3500 trees on a nearby restoration project.
 In the evenings explore the streets of this old French colonial town.
-Meals: BLD.
-Accommodation: Guesthouse..
+Meals: BL Evening meal at own cost.
+Accommodation: Guesthouse.

 Day 9 : Heading west we travel through rolling hill-country dotted with small towns and villages and into a whole new ecological region.
-We spend the night in Miandrivazo.
+We’ll spend the night in Miandrivazo.
 Meals: BLD.
 Accommodation: Hotel.

-Day 15 : Our last planting day of the tour.
+Day 14 : Our last planting day of the tour.
 We head back out at low tide to continue with restoring the coastal mangrove forests.
 These forests are a vital part of the coastal ecosystem and a breeding ground for marine life, but have been decimated by decades of damage.
 This is our last chance to reach our total planting goal of 10,000 trees for the tour.
 You do the maths!
-Meals: BLD.
+Meals: BL Evening meal at own cost.
 Accommodation: Beachside Lodge

 Day 16 : Onward travel.
 Meals: B. Accommodation: N/A